C-Brown/C-Brown.github.io/_posts/2019-03-03-MSF-Analysis-3.md

      int addrlen = 16;
 ) =  0;
 ```
 This call shows us that the file descriptor (14) is used in this bind call.
-So we are binding the newly made socket to addr 0.0.0.0:4444, which is any address with port 4444.\
+So, we are binding the newly made socket to addr 0.0.0.0:4444, which is any address with port 4444.

 Next call:
 ```